geoserver/geoserver.github.io/README.md

 ### Dev Releases

-When publishing a milestone, beta or release candidate:
+When publishing the first milestone, beta or release candidate for a series:

 1. Create a new ``_layouts/release_<version>.html`` template by copying the previous template and adding an entry for any new extensions that have been released on the new branch.

    This is the value used for ``release`` when making your announcement blog posts.

+   Create ``bin/templates/about_XXX.md`` highlighting new features.

 2. Update ``_config.yml`` update ``dev_series`` and ``dev_branch``, the matching release announcement post will be used to generate `release/dev/index.html` page.

    ```